Links & Navigation

 Link keywords and phrases

 Phrases can be easier to spot than single words.
-Do no hyperlink the words "here" or "click here."
+Do not hyperlink the words "here" or "click here."
 Search engines also key in on hyperlinked text — users are not searching for "click here."
+Linking keywords or phrases is also helpful for visitors who may be using assistive technology to access your web pages.

 Let users know when they are being linked to a document